esa/nanosat-mo-framework/sdk/docs/MO_services/_Readme.txt

 	ServiceSpecSoftwareManagement.pdf

-Please notice that the NMF bespokse services have been automatically generated from the corresponding XML file.
+Please notice that the NMF bespoke services have been automatically generated from the corresponding XML file.